Spin^h and further generalisations of spin: Spin structures: existence and non-existence results

-Using the above we have an alternative proof of Proposition \ref{fivespinh}, namely that orientable 5--manifolds are spin${}^h$.
-Indeed, any orientable 5--manifold $M$ has torsion-free $H^5(M;\ZZ)$ (namely $\ZZ$ in the closed case and $0$ otherwise).
+\begin{proof} Any orientable 5--manifold $M$ has torsion-free $H^5(M;\ZZ)$ (namely $\ZZ$ in the closed case and $0$ otherwise).
 Since the primary obstruction to a spin${}^h$ structure $W_5$ is torsion, it vanishes on $M$.
-The higher obstructions to a spin${}^h$ structure lie in $H^{\ast \geq 6}(M;\pi_{\ast-1}\HP^\infty)$ and so they all vanish on $M$ as well.
+The higher obstructions to a spin${}^h$ structure lie in $H^{\ast \geq 6}(M;\pi_{\ast-1}\HP^\infty)$ and so they all vanish on $M$ as well. \end{proof}

 \begin{remark} In the statement of Proposition \ref{integralliftw4}, we chose to denote the integral lift of $w_4$ as $\tfrac{1}{2}\left(p_1(P) - p_1(E)\right)$ instead of its negative.
 In this form the integral lift visibly generalises the known integral lift of $w_4$ of the tangent bundle on spin and spin${}^c$ manifolds.
 For spin manifolds, it is known that an integral lift of $w_4$ is provided by $\tfrac{1}{2}p_1$.
 For spin${}^c$ manifolds, consider the fibration $\CP^{\infty} \to BSpin^c(n) \to BSO(n)$, and denote the degree 2 generator of $H^*(\CP^\infty; \ZZ)$ by $x$.
 The transgression of $x$ in the Serre spectral sequence is $W_3$.
 Denoting by $c$ the unique integral cohomology class in $BSpin^c$ that restricts to $2x$ on the fiber, we have $\tfrac{1}{2}\left( p_1 - c^2\right) \equiv w_4 \bmod 2$ in $BSpin^c$ \cite[Eqs.
 5.2 and 5.3]{HHLZ20}; note that $c$ classifies the canonical $SO(2)$-bundle determined by the projection $Spin^c(n) \to SO(2)$.